n3trnr/Home/_posts/2022-08-16-first-post.markdown

 ---
 Hi, my name is Minsoo Ju

-Born in Dec 7th 1994
+Born on Dec 7th 1994

 Currently living in Seoul, Republic of Korea (aka South Korea)

 Also have temporary accomodation in Coquitlam, BC, Canada

-I'm always interested in new skills, knowledges and most of all, new experiance
+I'm always interested in new skills, gaining more knowledges and most of all, chasing new experiances

 <br>